All Episodes

 Yes.

-If we don't get what we want, one way or the other, whether it's through you, through a military, through anything you want to call, I will shut down the government.
+If we don't get what we want one way or the other, whether it's through you, through a military, through anything you want to call, I will shut down the government.

-And I am proud, and I'll disagree.
+And I am proud.

 I am proud to shut down the government for border security, Chuck, because the people of this country don't want criminals and people that have lots of problems and drugs pouring into our country.